 Like the latest Porsche 911, the 'Vette's manual gearbox is a seven-speed unit.
 It features an "Active Rev Matching" system that provides rev-matched upshifts and downshifts.
 The function can be switched on or off via steering wheel-mounted paddles shifters - an unusual touch for a manual-equipped vehicle.

-For those who prefer to rest their left foot, there's also an available six-speed automatic with paddle shifters.
+For those who prefer to rest their left foot, there's also a new eight-speed automatic transmission with paddle shifters.
+Fuel economy figures for the auto have not yet been released.

 New Technology Frontiers